doctrine/doctrine-website-sphinx/site/2015/08/18/doctrine-mongodb-odm-release-1-0-0.rst

 we've come together for a big celebration.
-From humble beginnings as a weekend hack to port Doctrine 2's data mapper pattern to NoSQL, the ODM quickly became a beast of a project and cut its teeth on production servers early on as a core ependency of the very first Symfony2 startups.
+From humble beginnings as a weekend hack to port Doctrine 2's data mapper pattern to NoSQL, the ODM quickly became a beast of a project and cut its teeth on production servers early on as a core dependency of the very first Symfony2 startups.
 Today, after five years of adoption, improvements, refactoring, and
 `countless jokes <https://twitter.com/jmikola/status/583047759160336384?lang=en>`__…
 we are very happy to announce the immediate availability of Doctrine MongoDB ODM